 Remedy

-Hyundai will notify owners by mail and instruct you to take your vehicle to a dealer to update the vehicle software.
+Kawasaki will notify owners by mail and instruct you to take your motorcycle to a dealership to update the multi-function meter software.

 Safety Risk